 These problems have long been recognized, and systems engineers and have sought solutions to them for years.
-Until recently, most of these solutions have fallen into two classes: (1) the use of abstract notations to eliminate natural language from specifications, and (2) the use of guides, rule sets and checklists for writing better natural language requirements.
+Until recently, most of these solutions have fallen into two classes: (1) the use of formal and semiformal languages to eliminate natural language from specifications, and (2) the use of guides, rule sets and checklists for writing better natural language requirements.
 Unfortunately, each of these solution classes comes with problems of its own.

-Abstract requirement notations come in a wide variety of forms, ranging from semiformal notations like Unified Modelling Language (UML), User Requirements Notation (URN) and other graphical notations, up to formal methods like Z-notation, KAOS and proprietary model-based systems Engineering (MBSE) tools.
-The main problem with all abstract notations is that they cannot be used throughout the entire systems engineering processes.
+Formalized requirements languages come in a wide variety of forms, ranging from semiformal notations like Unified Modelling Language (UML), User Requirements Notation (URN) and other graphical notations, up to formal methods like Z-notation, KAOS, linear temporal logic (LTL) and proprietary model-based systems Engineering (MBSE) tools.
+The main problem with all formalized languages is that they cannot be used throughout the entire systems engineering processes.

-As a result, some 95% of engineering specifications use some form of natural language (79% use common natural language, 16% use structured natural language) to express requirements. [viii]
+As a result, some 95% of engineering specifications use some form of natural language (79% use common natural language, 16% use structured natural language) to express requirements.
+[I]

 To assure requirement quality in these natural language specifications, the most common tool is some sort of guide or checklist.
 These may be developed internally or by some expert third party.
 Perhaps the most well-known, respected, and widely used of these third-party requirements quality guides is the Guide for Writing Requirements published by the International Council on Systems Engineering (INCOSE).

-Unfortunately, the same attributes that make the GFWR a great reference also make it, and similar rule sets, rather unwieldy in the requirements review process.
+Unfortunately, the same attributes that make the GFWR and similar rulesets good references also make them rather unwieldy in the requirements review process.
 The GFWR’s forty-one rules require more than thirty pages of explanation.
 Just listing them takes up two pages in the GFWR’s summary sheet.
-Manually reviewing every requirement in a specification – or even in a change request against an existing specification – against forty-one different rules is an arduous, tedious and time-consuming process.
+Manually reviewing every requirement in a specification – or even in a change request to an existing specification – against forty-one different rules is an arduous, tedious and time-consuming process.